anngroong/podcasts/content/guest/wpowell.md

 +++

 __Prof.
 Warwick Powell__ is Adjunct Professor at Queensland University of Technology in Brisbane, Australia, and a Senior Fellow at Taihe Institute in Beijing.
 He is the author of "China, Trust and Digital Supply Chains".
 "Dynamics of a Zero Trust World".
 His work focuses on digital innovation, technologies, and international political economy.

+Dr. Powell is the author of "[Thermoeconomics in a Time of Monsters: Rethinking Theory, China and International Geopolitical Economy](https://a.co/d/09ePVWBX)".